Exploring the Far North — What to Do on Your Northland Campervan Trip

 It’s also the place to discover some of Aotearoa’s rich history.
 And it’s home to one of the country’s most famous fish and chip shops.

 In this Northland travel guide, we highlight Hokianga Harbour and the Kai Iwi Lakes.
-We also call out a few iconic eateries including Dune Mangawhai and Opononi Beach Takeaways — while reflecting on spiritual sites like Paihia and Cape Reinga.
+We also call out a few iconic eateries including Opononi Beach Takeaways — while reflecting on spiritual sites like Paihia and Cape Reinga.

 Mangawhai